Personality meets practicality.

 - Keyless entry and ignition

-- Dual-zone climate control
+- Automatic climate control (2019 models only)

 - Apple CarPlay and Android Auto smartphone integration (SV models up)

 Unless otherwise noted, information related to these featured vehicles comes from third-party sources, including manufacturer information.
-Product and company names may be trademarks™ or registered® trademarks of third-party entities.
-Use of them does not imply any affiliation with or endorsement by these entities.
+Product and company names may be trademarks or registered trademarks of third-party entities.
+Use of them does not imply any affiliation with or endorsement by these entities.</wi-fi>